 The SureHands Lift & Care Systems is a thoughtful redesign of the traditional patient lift often seen in hospitals.

-Spanning the width of my bedroom and running into my bathroom, the SureHands rail that is mounted to the ceiling takes me from the bed to the toilet or to the shower.
+The railing spans the width of my bedroom into the bathroom.
+The SureHands rail that is mounted to the ceiling takes me from the bed to the toilet or to the shower.

 The cradle is lowered from the ceiling by remote control.
 Leg supports go under my thighs and the body supports go under my armpits.